Skip to main content

 Undifferentiated small round cell sarcoma may also form in the bone or soft tissue.

 Undifferentiated small round cell sarcoma usually forms in the bones or the muscles that are attached to bones and that help the body move.
-There are five types of undifferentiated small round cell sarcoma that are treated like Ewing sarcoma:
+Undifferentiated small round cell sarcoma is usually treated the same way as Ewing sarcoma.
+Types of undifferentiated small round cell sarcomas include:

 • Undifferentiated small round cell sarcoma with EWSR1::NFATC2 and FUS::NFATC2 rearrangements.
 This type of soft tissue tumor may be a benign cyst or a malignant (cancer) tumor.
 It usually forms in the arms and legs.
 The malignant tumor is more common in males and in adults.